MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/setup-microsoft-search.md

 - Informational content that is available for everyone; for example, information about the company, help for Windows and Office apps, etc.
 - Content that people in the organization generally search for in their day-to-day work.
 Common work-related searches include employee benefits, time and expense reporting, submitting purchase orders, and getting help from IT services.

-For creating and managing search content, see [Making content easy to find](make-content-easy-to-find.md).
+For creating and managing search content, see [Make content easy to find](make-content-easy-to-find.md).

 ## Step 4: Test single sign-on